ADB to expand partnership with Pakistan

 ISLAMABAD: The Asian Development Bank (ADB) is committed to expanding partnership with Pakistan.

-Finance Minister Asad Umar received the visiting Asian Development Bank (ADB)’s Vice President, Wencai Zhang, for a meeting here Thursday.
+Finance Minister Asad Umar received the visiting Asian Development Bank (ADB)’s Vice President, Wencai Zhang, for a meeting here.
 They had a brief review of the ongoing and prospective ADB assisted projects in Pakistan.

 ISLAMABAD: The Asian Development Bank (ADB) is committed to expanding partnership with Pakistan.

-Finance Minister Asad Umar received the visiting Asian Development Bank (ADB)’s Vice President, Wencai Zhang, for a meeting here Thursday.
+Finance Minister Asad Umar received the visiting Asian Development Bank (ADB)’s Vice President, Wencai Zhang, for a meeting here.
 They had a brief review of the ongoing and prospective ADB assisted projects in Pakistan.

 Comments